cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Link Button Background Hover Color.
 Select the background color for the portfolio gallery Show More button when hovered.

-### Full-Height Blocks - Portfolio Gallery
+### Full-Height Blocks - portfolio gallery

 Element Styles - portfolio gallery

 Block Width.
-Set the width of the blocks in pixels - Portfolio gallery
+Set the width of the blocks in pixels - portfolio gallery

 Element Background Color.
-Determine the background color for the portfolio gallery element - Portfolio gallery
+Determine the background color for the portfolio gallery element - portfolio gallery

 Element Border Width.
-Set the border width for the portfolio gallery element - Portfolio gallery
+Set the border width for the portfolio gallery element - portfolio gallery

 Element Border Color.
-Select the portfolio gallery element border color - Portfolio gallery
+Select the portfolio gallery element border color - portfolio gallery

 Show Separator Lines.
-Choose whether to display divider lines or not - Portfolio gallery
+Choose whether to display divider lines or not - portfolio gallery

 Title - portfolio gallery

 Title Font Size.
-Specify the font size for the portfolio gallery title - Portfolio gallery
+Specify the font size for the portfolio gallery title - portfolio gallery

 Title Font Color.
-Choose the color for the portfolio gallery title font - Portfolio gallery
+Choose the color for the portfolio gallery title font - portfolio gallery

 Thumbs - portfolio gallery